School Data and Education Marketing: From Information To Impact

 Education is changing fast—and it’s not slowing down.
-New technologies, shifting policies, and evolving learning models are transforming the way students learn and schools operate.
+New technologies, shifting policies, and evolving learning models are transforming the way students learn how schools operate.
 For education solution providers, keeping up with these shifts is key to making a real impact.

 The right strategies can help you stay ahead of the curve and meet the needs of today’s schools and districts.
 We’re breaking down some of the biggest shifts happening in education today and how you can adapt, connect, and thrive.

-While Education Data Initiative reveals that federal funding only makes up roughly 14% of public education budgets, these changes could ripple across the entire education sector—affecting everything from staffing and support services to technology investments and student outcomes.
-Schools, districts, and solution providers alike will need to stay alert and ready to adapt as these shifts continue to shape the future of education.
+While the Education Data Initiative reveals that federal funding only accounts for 13.6% of public education budgets, policy changes could ripple across the entire education sector.
+This can affect everything from staffing and support services to technology investments and student outcomes.

-Amid ongoing policy shifts and educational change, several key trends are poised to shape 2025 and beyond.
+Amid ongoing policy shifts and educational change, several key trends are poised to shape 2026 and beyond.
 Here’s a closer look at what education solution providers should keep on their radar:

 At the same time, virtual reality (VR) and augmented reality (AR) technologies are making lessons more immersive, allowing students to explore everything from historical sites to molecular structures firsthand.
 Solution providers that integrate these tools effectively will be well-positioned to meet growing demand.